-But as COVID-19 exerts ongoing financial pressure on businesses of all types, turnover rents have become something of a hot topic.
+But as financial pressure is exerted on businesses of all types, turnover rents have become something of a hot topic.

 Rents are more commonly based on fixed leases, which may increase when reviewed, but rarely go down.
 However, turnover rents are based on a percentage of a business’s turnover.

 This means that the amount paid can both go up and down, providing some relief to businesses when trading becomes tough, such as during the pandemic.

 The system can benefit both landlord and tenant, provided the property owner is comfortable with having some uncertainty around their income stream.

 Financial pressures are leading many business owners to re-examine their leases and to hold discussions with landlords to reach agreements in order to cope with the implications of increased running costs and reduced turnover.

 The relationship between a property owner and his or her commercial tenant is a partnership and some are of the belief that turnover rent arrangements strengthen that partnership due to their mutually beneficial nature.

 For the retail and leisure sectors where it is straightforward to calculate turnover; turnover rents could certainly be the best solution to financial pressures.